adivasile/make_space_great_again/README.md

     $ bundler exec yard doc

 and open ```doc/index.html```

+## Classes

+#### MakeSpaceGreatAgain::RadarSample

+Handles parsing and handling of a radar sample.
+It's used for both invaders and the radar sample.
+Samples are defined as a ruby Matrix class and it exposes some basic functions from the Matrix class

+#### MakeSpaceGreatAgain::InvaderDetector

+The class that runs the actual detection.
+It's initialized with a radar sample, a list of known invaders and an options hash.

+In the options hash you can define:
+* ```:confidence``` - the confidence threshold for something to be a threat
+* ```:detector``` - a detector class which will do the actual comparison of the invader to the radar sample
+* ```:threat_renderer``` - a threat_renderer used to convert a slice of the sample to a printable string

+#### MakeSpaceGreatAgain::RadarAnalyzer

+Implementation of a detection algorithm.
+Needs to expose a class method named ```compare``` which will be called with 2 instance of RadarSample and is expected to return a float

+#### MakeSpaceGreatAgain::RadarViewer

+Basic class to convert a radar sample matrix to a printable string

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.